‘Supernatural’ Fans Get Ready – Jared Padalecki Wants To Play Nightwing

 Nightwing is one of the characters that DC Comics fans want to see brought to life the most, and there was hope at the end of The Dark Knight Rises.
 It never ended up happening, but that’s not to say that it won’t come about one day.
 Well, that “one day” may be closer than we think as Jared Padalecki of the hit show Supernatural has expressed an interest in playing Dick Grayson on film.

-In a recent poll by Comicbook.com, Joseph Gordon-Levitt won the fan vote to play the role of Nightwing one day in a movie.
+In a recent poll by Comicbook, Joseph Gordon-Levitt won the fan vote to play the role of Nightwing one day in a movie.
 Oddly enough, there was another choice actually voicing his interest in playing the part if ever given the chance.

 It screams @jarpad????#Nightwing pic.twitter.com/IuK7DdydMN